jcollard/unm-hip/README.md

 <pre>makeHotImage :: GrayImage -> ColorImage</pre>

-Given a GrayImage, makeHotImage returns a ColorImage with the same dimensions.
+Given a GrayImage, <b>makeHotImage</b> returns a ColorImage with the same dimensions.
 The R, G, B values of the result image at (i, j) are determined by using the value of the ColorImage at (i, j) to index three lookup tables.
 These lookup tables implement a false coloring